 The following screenshot is an example of system disk-partition and disk-space:

 Note: The maximum disk size is 2 TB's.
-With 8.0 the maximum size increases.
-For more info please see Panorama 8.0 admin guide
+With 8.0 the maximum size increases (24TB in the newer PAN-OS).
+For more info please see Panorama 8.10 admin guide.

 Disk type needs to be SCSI, and the recommended VMWare disk provisioning is Thick Provision Lazy Zeroed, as shown in the example below:

-After rebooting Panorama, the new partition and log disk size is visible by using the following CLI commands:
+After rebooting Panorama, the new partition and log disk size are visible by using the following CLI commands:

 The total space allocated for log storage is the size of the attached virtual disk.
 For example, if attaching a 100GB disk the total log size will be 100 GB.